DevsHero/vector-nexus/README.md

     *   `prefix`: A string prefix often used for namespacing keys (e.g., `surreal:profile`).
     *   `fields`: A list of field names within the index that are relevant for searching or filtering (excluding `id` and `vector`).

-## Integration with `db2vec`

-Vector Nexus is designed to work seamlessly with data prepared and exported using tools like [`db2vec`](https://github.com/DevsHero/db2vec).

 1.  **Export Data:** Use `db2vec` to export data from your source database (e.g., PostgreSQL, MySQL) into a suitable format (like JSON Lines), potentially including pre-computed vector embeddings for relevant text fields.
 2.  **Load Data:** Load the exported data from `db2vec` into your chosen vector database (e.g., SurrealDB, Qdrant, Redis with vector search module).
 Ensure the table/collection names and field names match your intended structure.